-The Graduate and Professional Student Senate (GPSS or "Yale Senate") is composed of student-elected representatives from each of the thirteen graduate and professional schools.
+The Graduate and Professional Student Senate (GPSS or "Yale G&P Senate") is composed of student-elected representatives from each of the thirteen graduate and professional schools at Yale.
 Any student enrolled in these schools is eligible to run for a senate seat during fall elections.
-Senate meetings occur on alternating Thursdays and are open to the entire graduate and professional school community, as well as representatives from the Yale administration.
-The senate advocates for student concerns and advancement by serving as a liaison between students and Yale administration, faculty, and officers.
-It also
+As a governing body, the GPSS advocates for student concerns and advancement within Yale, represents all graduate and professional students to the outside world, and facilitates interaction and collaboration among the schools through social gatherings, academic or professional events, and community service.
+GPSS meetings occur on alternating Thursdays and are open to the entire graduate and professional school community, as well as representatives from the Yale administration.
+GPSS also oversees the management of the Graduate and Professional Student Center at Yale (GPSCY), located at 204 York Street.
+GPSCY provides office and event space for GPSS and other student organizations and houses Gryphon's Pub.
+For more information, please visit http://gpss.yale.edu.